bumptech/nitro/docs/nitro.md

 Read-only.
 Do not manipulate the contents of this buffer!

-Used most often after getting a new frame from `nitro_recv`.
+After getting a new frame from `nitro_recv` this function is almost always used to deserialize the message body into something structural that can be processed.

 *Arguments*